tk-notes/lucas-meier-blog/content/posts/2021/02/tychonoff-theorem-and-zorns-lemma/index.md

-Back to our example of a closed interval of the real line, instead of having a growing open cover that can't keep growing forever without missing an endpoint, we now have a receding closed sets, which much have a common region:
+Back to our example of a closed interval of the real line, instead of having a growing open cover that can't keep growing forever without missing an endpoint, we now have receding closed sets, which must have a common region:

 {{<img "9.png">}}